- 1. Am I an eligible candidate for the M.Sc. Photonics program?

-Your Academic Degree Certificates and your Transcript of Records (as well as certified translations if necessary) will have to been shown at the latest at enrollment at the Friedrich Schiller University Jena.
+Your Academic Degree Certificates and your Transcript of Records (as well as certified translations if necessary) will have to been shown upon your enrollment at the Friedrich Schiller University Jena at the latest.

 Applying to a university abroad is usually a rather lengthy and complicated process.
-For your convenience, we have divided your progress in applying to the Abbe School of Photonics into three easy-to-master steps.
-Most of the steps can be done comfortably online.
+For your convenience, we have, therefore, divided your application to the Abbe School of Photonics into three easy steps.
+Most of these can comfortably be done online.

 Step 1: Submitting your application (online)

 After you have completed your application file, you may submit your application.
 Your online application needs to be handed in until the deadline.
-At the end of this process you will receive the "Application for Admission" form which you have to print out, sign it and then (this has to be done only after beeing acepted by the ASP evaluation committee) send it as a scanned copy to - please note: this document has to be sent to us via email, and only do so once you have been formally accepted.
+At the end of this process, you will receive the "Application for Admission" form which must be printed out, signed, and sent to email@example.com as a scanned copy after you have been accepted by the ASP evaluation committee.
+Please send this document to us via email, and only do so once you have been formally accepted.

-After submission, the Selection Commission will make its admissions after each priority deadline, respectively.
-This process lasts about 4-8 weeks, respectively.
-(In case, that a sufficient number of applications is submitted before the deadlines, we will start earlier with the evaluation procedure and decision sending.)
+After submission, the Selection Commission will make its admissions after each priority deadline.
+This process takes about 4-8 weeks, respectively.
+(In case that a sufficient number of applications is submitted before the deadlines, we will start earlier with the evaluation procedure and decision sending.)

 If your application to the Abbe School of Photonics has been accepted, you will receive an Acceptance Letter.
 You will need this letter in order to apply for a visa at the German Embassy or Consulate.
-A detailed explanation (in German and English) is attached.
-This explanation contains specific information regarding the program, language requirements and costs.
+A detailed explanation (in German and English) will be attached to this letter, containing specific information regarding the program, language requirements and costs.
 It will be sent via email only.

 Step 2: Submitting further documents (online & postal)

-After being accepted by the Abbe School of Photonics you will receive an email from our University (Master Service Center) asking you for further documents for enrollment.
-Please, simply follow the instructions given to you in this email and send the requested documents which are necessary for the enrollment.
-Also, the Master Service Center will send you an Admission letter which you should keep because you´ll need it for the enrollment process once you are here.
+After being accepted by the Abbe School of Photonics, you will receive an email from our University (Master Service Center) asking you for further documents for your enrollment.
+Simply follow the instructions given to you in this email and send the requested documents.
+The Master Service Center will also send you an Admission letter which you should keep because you will need it for the enrollment process once you are here.

 Step 3: Enrollment

-After getting acceptance by our Abbe School of Photonics selection committee your documents will be reviewed by the University´s central admission office (Master Service Center).
-For this, they will send you an email and will inform you about what is necessary for enrolling to our university.
-The Abbe School of Photonics acceptance letter you´ll need for applying for a Visa and the Friedrich Schiller University´s admission letter for the enrollment when you arrive here.
-But don´t worry about all this information: more details will be provided via email to guide you through the process!
+After being accepted by our Abbe School of Photonics selection committee, your documents will be reviewed by the University’s central admission office (Master Service Center).
+For this, you will be sent an email to inform you about what is necessary to enroll at our university.
+You will need the Abbe School of Photonics acceptance letter for Visa applications, and the Friedrich Schiller University’s admission letter for your enrollment upon your arrival.
+But don’t worry about all this information now: more details will be provided via email to guide you through this process!

-After you received both letters and have sent all the documents which were requested, you are ready to start your studies in Jena.
+After you have received both letters and sent all the documents which were requested, you are ready to start your studies in Jena.
 You will be issued your student ID card and finally become a full-scale student.
 This final process is called Enrollment.
 This is usually done exclusively in person.
 However, in accordance with our University’s current Covid-19 regulations, this process is now managed via postal service.

-Concluding, you first have to be accepted by the selection committee as a sign of your qualification, then you will be admitted by the Central University Administration (Master Service Center) in order to officially check your application materials for completeness.
-If all your documents which are necessary for the enrollment are complete, you can enroll in person to the Friedrich Schiller University Jena and become a "Master of Science in Photonics" student.
+In conclusion, first you must be accepted by the selection committee, who will assess your qualifications.
+Then, you will be admitted by the Central University Administration (Master Service Center), who will check your application documents for completeness.
+Finally, if all necessary documents are complete, you can enroll in person at the Friedrich Schiller University Jena and become a "Master of Science in Photonics" student.

-A certified translation or a certified copy is an official translation or copy of a document which is issued or legally attested by a public agency, an auditing agency or any other public authorities (e.g. the Administration Office or Examination Office of your university, a notary, the embassy etc.).
+A certified translation or copy is an official translation or copy of a document which is issued, or legally attested for, by a public agency, an auditing agency, or any other public authority (e.g., the Administration Office or Examination Office of your university, a notary, the embassy etc.).
 An apostil as proof of authenticity is not required.
-Certified translations of the required documents must be uploaded as part of your application to the Abbe School of Photonics if they are not available in English or German language.
+Certified translations of the required documents must be uploaded as part of your application to the Abbe School of Photonics if they are not available in English or German.

-All documents marked with an asterisk (*) in the list of required documents have to be sent/given to the Friedrich Schiller University Jena before the time of enrollment as certified copies.
-The documents need to be signed and stamped to be accepted as certified.
+All those documents marked with an asterisk (*) on the list of required documents must be handed in to the Friedrich Schiller University Jena before the time of enrollment as certified copies.
+The documents need to be signed and stamped in order to be accepted as certified.

-We understand that the application procedure asks for a lot of data and documents and we thank you very much for your efforts.
-This information and these documents are generally required for the application/enrollment to German universities.
+We understand that the application procedure asks for a lot of data and documents, and we thank you very much for your efforts.
+This information is generally required for the application/enrollment to German universities.

 - Curriculum Vitae

-- Letter of motivation (should be comprised of 500 words (maximum) and be typed)
+- Letter of motivation (a maximum of 500 words, to be typed)